GokulALT/ollamaChatWrapper/README.md

 You have two main options for running an MCP server:

-1.  **Use the Included TypeScript Example Server (Recommended & More Customizable)**: This project includes a ready-to-run example server in the `mcp-server-example` folder.
-It's a great starting point if you want to build your own tools in TypeScript.
-See the [**README in that folder**](./mcp-server-example/README.md) for setup instructions.

-2.  **Use the Pre-built Executables**: For a quick start, you can download and run the official MCP server binaries.

-### Using Pre-built Executables
+### Option 1: Use the Pre-built Executables (Recommended for External Tools)

+This is the best approach if you want to **orchestrate multiple, separate tool processes**, especially if they are written in different languages (like Python) or are standalone executables.
+This method uses an `mcp_config.json` file to manage everything.

 For detailed instructions, always refer to the [official MCP Quickstart](https://modelcontextprotocol.io/quickstart/user).